Back to previous page NABSSAR Home Contact Us

 Sometimes, it will be necessary to take two photos to submit for one sheep.
 If the owner uses smaller tags or if they use the small metal tags it may not be possible to have the sheep's face in the photo and also have the tag be readable.
 In this case, take the best photo you can showing the face and the tag, then take a close up of the tag with enough of the sheep's face in the photo so the registrar would know it was the same sheep.

-The tags in the photos above are the tags currently (2021) being issued by the The United States Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS), National Scrapie Eradication Program.
+The tags in the photos above are the tags currently (since 2021) being issued by the The United States Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS), National Scrapie Eradication Program.
+Are you new to sheep and the MANDATORY National Scrapie Eradication Program (NSEP)?
+Click here to get started and request a premises ID # for your farm & flock ID # for your sheep.
+These are needed to order Scrapie ear tags for your BABYDOLLS.

 Below are examples of photos that are not acceptable head shot / ear tag photos.